Jill Biden stops in Alaska on her way to Tokyo Olympics - WHIZ News

 “Even as we celebrate the progress we’ve made, we know that this last push is really the hardest of all,” Jill Biden said while visiting the Alaska Native Tribal Health Consortium in Anchorage.
 Getting more people vaccinated will mean making the case “person by person,” she said.

 The first lady was joined by the state’s chief medical officer, Dr. Anne Zink, and the health consortium’s leader, Valerie Davidson.
-The tribal health system has been credited with helping the state get off to a strong start with its vaccine rollout, with efforts that involved delivering vaccines in remote stretches by means including boats, sled dogs and even a whaling boat.
+The tribal health system has been credited with helping Alaska get off to a strong start with its vaccine rollout, with tribal health organizations sharing vaccines with the broader community and being able to decide how best to distribute their allocations.

+Davidson said that with cooperation among the tribal health system and state and federal governments, “we were able to ensure that some of our last language bearers and our last culture bearers were able to be among the first people vaccinated, regardless of their age.”

+In a state where many communities are not connected to a main road system, vaccine was delivered in some cases by means including small planes, boats and sled dogs.
+The vaccine was even transported out to a whaling boat in 8-foot (2.4-meter) seas, Jill Biden was told.

 She has a robust agenda for roughly 48 hours on the ground in Japan’s capital.